Skip to main content

 Professor Dichtel completes a swim across the English Channel

-Will Dichtel Swims English Channel
+Will Dichtel swimming the English Channel

 Behold the underwater caves of Yucatán, home to diverse microbial communities